orchest/orchest/docs/source/fundamentals/data_passing.rst

 Ordering unnamed data
 ~~~~~~~~~~~~~~~~~~~~~

 The visual pipeline editor can order data passing.
-This is written to the pipeline definition file. :meth:`orchet.transfer.get_inputs` then infers order from the pipeline definition file.
+This is written to the pipeline definition file.
+:meth:`orchest.transfer.get_inputs` then infers order from the pipeline definition file.

 Below is a screenshot of step 3's properties from the example above.
-The list can be reordered with drag and drop.
+The list can be reordered with
+drag and drop.

 .. image:: ../img/step-connections.png
   :width: 300
   :align: center

 Having the above order of connections, step 3's ``input_data`` becomes:

 .. code-block:: json